MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 ## LONG DESCRIPTION

 The common parameters are a set of cmdlet parameters that you can use with any cmdlet.
-They are implemented by Windows PowerShell, not by the cmdlet developer, and they are automatically available to any cmdlet.
+They are implemented by PowerShell, not by the cmdlet developer, and they are automatically available to any cmdlet.

 You can use the common parameters with any cmdlet, but they might not have an